easybiblabs/oauth2-client-php/docs/index.md

 ## Error handling

-OAuth specifies anticipated errors that can be returned from the server.
+OAuth2 specifies anticipated errors that can be returned from the server.
 This client represents two types in exceptions: `AuthorizationErrorException` and `TokenRequestErrorException`.
 You can find the documentation [here](http://tools.ietf.org/html/rfc6749#section-4.1.2.1) and [here](http://tools.ietf.org/html/rfc6749#section-5.2), respectively.

-In case the OAuth server returns an invalid (i.e. unexpected) response to an authorization or token request, the client will throw an `InvalidAuthorizationResponseException` or `InvalidTokenResponseException`, respectively.
+In case the OAuth2 server returns an invalid (i.e. unexpected) response to an authorization or token request, the client will throw an `InvalidAuthorizationResponseException` or `InvalidTokenResponseException`, respectively.